1901 Black Sea earthquake: Seismicity

-Research studies carried out by experts have shown that Pontic earthquakes with destructive behaviour, comparable to that in 1901, repeat at mean periods of 300–500 years.
+The analysis of historical records has shown that Pontic earthquakes with destructive behaviour, comparable to that in 1901, repeat at mean periods of 300–500 years.
 One of the earliest occurred in the 1st century BC at Kavarna.
 In AD 853, a tsunami at Varna swept 6.5 km inland over flat coastal plain and travelled 30 km up a river.
-The Black Sea is considered one of the most violent seas due to its seismic activity.